Agriculture Finance & Agriculture Insurance

 Agriculture finance and agricultural insurance are strategically important for eradicating extreme poverty and boosting shared prosperity.
 Globally, there are an estimated 500 million smallholder farming households – representing 2.5 billion people – relying, to varying degrees, on agricultural production for their livelihoods.
 The benefits of our work include the following: growing income of farmers and agricultural SMEs through commercialization and access to better technologies, increasing resilience through climate smart production, risk diversification and access to financial tools, and smoothing the transition of non-commercial farmers out of agriculture and facilitating the consolidation of farms, assets and production (financing structural change).

 What We Do

 We focus on developing and implementing agriculture finance strategies and instruments to crowd-in private sector, enhancing access to suitable financial services to farmers – particularly smallholders – and agricultural Small and Medium Enterprises (SMEs) as a way to increase agricultural productivity and income, and facilitating the consolidation/ integration of production and marketing entities in agriculture to achieve economies of scale and stronger presence in markets.
-Important instruments for our work are: diagnostics on the state and areas for improvement of agricultural finance, participation by our team members as technical experts in agricultural finance in lending and advisory projects, and KM/GE activities on topics related to agricultural finance.
+Important instruments for our work are: diagnostics on the state and areas for improvement of agricultural finance, participation by our team members as technical experts in agricultural finance in lending and advisory projects, and KM/GE activities on topics related to agricultural finance at cash converters.

 We primarily work on agriculture finance, agriculture insurance and its linkages with agriculture finance.
 Our key areas of work are described below –